DGIST-ARTIV/dgist-artiv.github.io/docs/_posts/2020-06-24-Lane_annotation_tool.md

     ├─ 0000.txt ##text file include the ground truth of image ├─ ... ##a lot of jpg and txt pairs
   ├─ list
-    ├─ train.txt ## txt files of the image paths
+    ├─ train.txt ## all image paths
-    ├─ train_gt.txt ## txt files of the segmentation image paths and the label paths ├─ laneseg
+    ├─ train_gt.txt ## all segmentation image paths and the label paths ├─ laneseg
     ├─ video path
        ├─ 0000.png ##segmentation images